Does Baking Soda Clean Toilets?

 Sharing is caring!

-Home » Blog » Natural & Non-Toxic » Does Baking Soda Clean Toilets?
+Home » Blog » Natural & Non-Toxic » Our Guide to Cleaning Toilets With Baking Soda: Learn the Easy and Safe Way to Clean Your Toilet.

-Baking soda is a powerful cleaner that will make your toilet shiny and sparkling clean.
+Yes, baking soda does clean toilets.
+It is a powerful cleaner that will make your toilet shiny and sparkling clean.
 It’s also non-toxic, making it very safe to store at home.
-In fact, it is an ingredient used in baked goods and usually found in your kitchen.
+It is an ingredient used in baked goods and is usually found in your kitchen.

 How Does Baking Soda Clean?